-- Regular updates to contacts in the community partners database and outreach to low-income, minority and LEP individuals - NVTA currently communicates, collaborates, and coordinates with a host of social service organizations in Napa County including: - Queens Carriage, Queen of the Valley Hospital, Napa CA - Molly's Angels, non-profit volunteers, Napa CA - Adult Day Services, day program center in Napa CA - Napa Valley Support Services, day program center & employer, Napa CA - Davila Dialysis, Napa CA - Napa Valley Dialysis Center, Napa CA - PSI, work center for disabled individuals, Napa CA - CARE, support network for Queen of the Valley Hospital, Napa CA - Napa Valley Family Services, Napa CA - Napa Valley Community Housing, Napa CA - Vine Village, day program, Napa CA - Napa Valley Volunteer Center, Napa CA
+- Regular updates to contacts in the community partners database and outreach to lowincome, minority and LEP individuals - NVTA currently communicates, collaborates, and coordinates with a host of social service organizations in Napa County including: - Queens Carriage, Queen of the Valley Hospital, Napa CA - Molly's Angels, non-profit volunteers, Napa CA - Adult Day Services, day program center in Napa CA - Napa Valley Support Services, day program center & employer, Napa CA - Davila Dialysis, Napa CA - Napa Valley Dialysis Center, Napa CA - PSI, work center for disabled individuals, Napa CA - CARE, support network for Queen of the Valley Hospital, Napa CA - Napa Valley Family Services, Napa CA - Napa Valley Community Housing, Napa CA

-- Clinic Ole & Sister Mary Ann's, low income medical clinic, Napa & Calistoga, CA - St. Helena Hospital, Deer Park CA - Napa Senior Center, Napa CA - Golden Living Center, nursing home, Napa CA - Napa Nursing Center, nursing home, Napa CA - American Cancer Society, Napa CA - North Bay Regional Center (NBRC), Napa CA - Napa County HHSA, Napa CA - Department of Rehabilitation, Napa CA - Napa Valley Unifed School District, Napa CA - Napa Valley Low Vision Support Group, Napa CA - Womens Center of St. Helena, St. Helena CA - Aldea, family services, Napa CA - Napa County Public Authority, In-Home Supportive Services, Napa CA - Napa Valley College, adaptive PE classes, Napa CA - Tracking the number and percentage of comments or feedback received in languages other than English - NVTA has been tracking all inquiries, comments, and complaints beginning in FY 2016-2017.
+- Vine Village, day program, Napa CA - Napa Valley Volunteer Center, Napa CA - Clinic Ole & Sister Mary Ann's, low income medical clinic, Napa & Calistoga, CA - St. Helena Hospital, Deer Park CA - Napa Senior Center, Napa CA - Golden Living Center, nursing home, Napa CA - Napa Nursing Valley Care Center, nursing home, Napa CA - American Cancer Society, Napa CA - North Bay Regional Center (NBRC), Napa CA - Napa County HHSA, Napa CA - Department of Rehabilitation, Napa CA - Napa Valley Unifed School District, Napa CA - Napa Valley Low Vision Support Group, Napa CA - Womens Center of St. Helena, St. Helena CA - Aldea, family services, Napa CA - Napa County Public Authority, In-Home Supportive Services, Napa CA - Napa Valley College, adaptive PE classes, Napa CA - Tracking the number and percentage of comments or feedback received in languages other than English - NVTA has been trackingtracks all inquiries, comments, and complaints and since 2018 has been using a customer service program called HappyFox for this purpose. beginning in FY 2016-2017.
 Prior to that point, NVTA was only tracking service and shelter requests.
 There have been 23 submissions in FY 2016-2017 so far and an additional 305 submissions in 2015-2016.
 Of all of the submissions between FY 2015-2017, only six were in Spanish.
+In 2017, NVTA received 135 submissions, 144 submissions in 2018 and in 2019 through October 15, 2019 a total of 155 submissions.
 The physical comment cards are available in Spanish, and there is the option to submit online in Spanish.
-All submission received were translated into English and responses were given in Spanish as long as contact information was provided. - Tracking the number and type of Title VI public complaints that the NVTA staff receive via phone, email and in-person visits
+All submission received were translated into English and responses were given in Spanish as long as contact information was provided.
+Off all of the submissions over period January 1, 2017 to October 15, 2019, only 13 were in Spanish and none in Filipino. - Tracking the number and type of Title VI public complaints that the NVTA staff receive via phone, email and in-person visits